tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 There are a few fundamental ways I used visualizations to inform my decisions:
 1. **Inspect a sample of images**

-   Do the images correspond with the expected number of color channels? -- i.e., if channels=3 then images should be color/RGB not grayscale.
+   Do the images correspond with the expected number of color channels? &mdash; i.e., if `channels=3` then the images should appear in color/RGB not grayscale.

    How clear are the images?
 Is there anything that makes the signs hard to recognize (e.g. bad weather, darkness, glare, occlusions)?
 2. **Review a sample of the labels**